 To offset our carbon emissions we have planted more than 3,500 trees and shrubs at our training ground.

-Car charging systems are also being investigated for future use.
+Some car charging systems are already in place, with extra numbers being investigated for future use.

 We encourage all staff to use public transport wherever practical.
 We have a loan system if needed to allow staff to buy bicycles for their commute.